embeddedsystemsjimbo/Cheap_Flight_Finder_Python/README.md

 # Cheap_Flight_Finder_Python

-This Python app finds the cheapest available flights online using the Tequila API.
+This Python app finds the cheapest available flights online using kiwi.com and their Tequila API.
 The API searches a predetermined list of destinations stored as a Google Sheets document and accesses them using the Sheety API (See Figure 1).

 Flights are selected with a minimum trip duration of seven days and a maximum duration of thirty days.